Western Kenya · Est. 2018

 Agriculture

-From seed to sauce, one farmer at a time — connecting Kenya's 1,360 smallholder growers to premium markets locally, regionally, and globally.
+From the fertile lands of Western Kenya to the world — connecting smallholder farmers to premium markets locally, regionally, and globally.

 "We seek to ensure that those who feed us don't sleep hungry."